Deep in the Heart of Nowhere

 Deep in the Heart of Nowhere is the first solo studio album by Bob Geldof, the ex-Boomtown Rats lead singer.
 It was released in November 1986.
 The collection reached No. 79 for one week in the UK Albums Chart in December 1986.

-The main single was "This Is the World Calling" with "Love Like a Rocket" also being released as a single.
+The main single was "This Is the World Calling", which briefly had sneak preview (power) rotation on MTV.
+Love Like a Rocket" was also released as a single.
 It was remastered and re-released in 2005 with his (at the time) three other solo albums as part of The Great Songs of Indifference: The Anthology 1986-2001 collection, and included four bonus tracks.

 Track listing

 All songs were written by Bob Geldof, except where noted.